XVimProject/XVim/Documents/Users/FeatureList.md

   clipboard | ":set clipboard=unnamed" to share system clipboard with unnamed register [no]vimregex | Tells XVim to use Vim's regular expression.
 Currently support \<,\> for word boundary, \c,\C for specifying case (in)sensitiveness.
   [no]relativenumber |
   [no]alwaysuseinputsource | With this option all the input is first sent to input source of the system.
-If you are using France or Portgeses keyboard consider turning this on.
-(See issue https://github.com/JugglerShu/XVim/issues/598)
+If you are using France, Portugese or Swedish keyboard consider turning this on.
+When enabling this, also consider running `defaults write com.apple.dt.Xcode ApplePressAndHoldEnabled -bool false` to disable the press and hold character menu in recent OS X releases.
+(See issue https://github.com/JugglerShu/XVim/issues/598).
   [no]blinkcursor |